DallanQ/lost_ruins_of_arnak/Manual.md

 Take the topmost assistant from the highest stack on the supply board.
 If stacks are tied, use the decision arrow.
 Remove the assistant from the game.

-Snake Temple board: When your rival's token reaches the assistant rescue space, they take the topmost assistant on that space.
-This is in addition to the assistant they take from the supply board.
+**Snake Temple board:** When your rival's token reaches the assistant rescue space, they take the topmost assistant on that space.
+This is **in addition** to the assistant they take from the supply board.

-## Overcome A Guardian
+#### Overcome A Guardian (Page 21)

-If there is a guardian on a site occupied by your rival, move it to same your rival's board.
+(an icon featuring a green checkmark on a guardian) If there is a guardian on a site occupied by your rival, move it to same your rival's board.
 Use tiebreakers as those for Dig at a Site: prefer the higher row, use the decision arrow if necessary.

-## The

-If your rival has no archaeologist on a site with a guardian, your rival Researches instead, but does not take an assistant from the supply board.
+(an icon featuring a magnifying glass in parenthesis) If your rival has no archaeologist on a site with a guardian, your rival Researches instead, but does not take an assistant from the supply board.
 (However, on the Snake Temple side, they will rescue an assistant if they reach that space.)

-## Buy An Item
+#### Buy an Item (Page 21)

 In the green version of this action, your rival takes the item with the lowest point value.
 In the red version, your rival takes the highest.
 Break ties with the decision arrow.
 Put the card on your rival's board.
 Finish the action by refilling the card row.

-## Buy An Artifact
+#### Buy an Artifact (Page 21)

 As you may have guessed, this is just like buying an item.

-## End Of Round
+### End of Round (Page 21)

-At the end of the round, return all rival archaeologists to their board.
-Your rival does not gain Fear cards.
-Shuffle the action stack face down, and your rival is ready to go again.
-Your rival will be the starting player in every round, so the starting player marker is not needed.
+At the end of the round, return all rival archaeologists to their board. **Your rival does not gain *Fear* cards**.
+Shuffle the action stack face down, and your rival is ready to go again. **Your rival will be the starting player in every round**, so the starting player marker is not needed.

-## Scoring
+### Scoring (Page 21)

 The rival expedition scores points for the position of their magnifying glass, for temple tiles, for guardians overcome, and for cards purchased, as you would expect.